An Interdisciplinary Equine-Based Home School Program

 While the curriculum modules above are important, perhaps the most important aspect of the Windhorse Path Equine-Based Home School Program is the way it nurtures strong resilient young people.
 Training and relating to horses on a regular basis develops compassion, problem-solving, and communication skills, while building leadership skills and

-Windhorse Path is a program hosted at Timberline Ranch, LLC, in Smithfield, Virginia.
-This beautiful private property features multiple pastures, small corrals, and round pens as well as a heated and air-conditioned tack area, classroom and restroom.
-In addition, there are miles of wooded trails and practice jumps.
-Safety is always a priority at Timberline Ranch.
-Youth have access to 14 pasture boarded horses (a mix of rare Colonial Spanish Mustangs and more modern breeds).
+Windhorse Path is a program hosted at Windhorsee Ranch, LLC, in Ahoskie, North Carolina.
+This beautiful private property features multiple pastures, small corrals, and barn.
+Safety is always a priority at Windhorse Ranch.
+Youth have access to 8 pasture boarded horses (all a mix of rare Colonial Spanish Mustangs).
 Pasture boarding means youth spend more time in direct contact with horses and less time engaged in barn and ranch maintenance.

 Kelly Crockett is an experienced horse woman and riding instructor as well as being a storyteller, instructor, and youth program leader who has worked for school systems and youth programs across Virginia.
 Tom Crockett is former teacher with Norfolk Public Schools and the leader of an arts-based, after-school mentoring program in Norfolk.
 He spent 15 years as a curriculum development specialist for national education programs and is currently the Executive Director of the Together We Can Foundation.
 Guest instructors round out the program.
 All staff have completed criminal and human services background checks and are certified in emergency medicine and first aid and CPR.